-Frequency tells you how often the motion repeats.
+Frequency ff counts complete cycles per second.
 Its SI unit is the hertz, where 1 Hz=11\ \mathrm{Hz} = 1 cycle per second.
+Frequency is tied to the period TT, the time for one cycle, by

 f=1Tf = \frac{1}{T}